-It's our third year roasting coffee from Marysabel & Moises.
-We’re excited to be able to continue working with the couple and showcase their reliably sweet, clean and chocolatey Catuaí coffee roasted for espresso brewing.
+It is our fourth year roasting coffee from Marysabel & Moises.
+We’re excited to be able to continue with the couple and showcase their reliably sweet, clean and chocolatey Catuaí coffee roasted for espresso brewing.

 Employing 150-200 pickers during the peak of the harvest, they aim to hire the same people as much as possible each year, however many workers are employed year-round, fulfilling tasks such as pruning, planting, removing old or sick trees and weeding so as not to have to use herbicides.
 This year-round support creates a stronger social bond between the Caballeros Estate and the community of Chinacla, with Marysabel explaining how being so interwoven with the local community means they don’t require extra security to combat coffee theft, as seen on many other large farms and estates in Central America.

 The Caballeros are extremely committed to the environmental sustainability of their farms.
 A lot of their energy and focus goes towards improving the soil of their farms to ensure a healthy growing environment for their coffee shrubs.
 Therefore, they produce organic fertilizer made from cow and chicken manure mixed with pulp from coffee cherries and other organic material.
 This is used in addition to some mineral fertilizer to ensure that the coffee plants get the nutrients they need.
 Oranges, avocados, flowers, bananas and other fruits are also grown at the farms, but mainly for the pickers to eat and to create biodiversity at the farms that ensures good growing conditions and shade for the coffee trees.

 As Marysabel said to us “You can never get bored in coffee as there are always so many exciting projects to pursue and ways to improve”.
 We have to agree!